 Recently, with the latest story on ADHD in The New York Times by Alan Schwarz and the debut of this outrageously titled ADHD Does Not Exist, the floodgates gush open anew.

-This rogue physician and The New York Times gave every two-bit website and traffic-crazed “news organization” carte blanche to perform the neuroscientific equivalent of climate-change denial.
+This rogue physician, Saul, and a sports reporter at The New York Times gave every two-bit website and traffic-crazed “news organization” carte blanche to perform the neuroscientific equivalent of climate-change denial.

 (Thank you for understanding why I am not providing links below, only partial screen images.
 I refuse to support their increased web traffic on the backs of people with ADHD.)